olukayodepaul/darts_sfa_location/README.md

 - Implemented input validation and error handling
 - Documented API endpoints using OpenAPI specifications
 - Optimized database with sqlalchemy
 - add redis to cache data
+- postgreSQL

 ### using Ansible for securing the container sensitive data
 >install Ansible